Batkivshchyna: 2022 Russian invasion of Ukraine

-On 30 June 2023, the "Batkivshchyna" faction did not vote for Law No. 8401, which cancels tax benefits for small and medium-sized businesses and introduces fines for working without cash registers.
+On 30 June 2023, the Batkivshchyna faction did not vote for Law No. 8401, which cancels tax benefits for small and medium-sized businesses and introduces fines for working without cash registers.

-On 6 July 2023, the "Batkivshchyna" team, led by leader Yulia Tymoshenko, announced the creation of a volunteer program to provide the Ukrainian military with new medical aid vehicles.
+On 6 July 2023, the Batkivshchyna team, led by leader Yulia Tymoshenko, announced the creation of a volunteer program to provide the Ukrainian military with new medical aid vehicles.

-On 7 July 2023, the "Batkivshchyna" faction called on the Verkhovna Rada of Ukraine to adopt a resolution on the introduction of a moratorium on any changes to the borders of the Chernobyl zones.
+On 7 July 2023, the Batkivshchyna faction called on the Verkhovna Rada of Ukraine to adopt a resolution on the introduction of a moratorium on any changes to the borders of the Chernobyl zones.

-On 12 July 2023, the "Batkivshchyna" faction registered in the Parliament a draft law «On adoption of a decision on the cultivation/production (cultivation) and other circulation of cannabis plants in Ukraine exclusively through an all-Ukrainian referendum».
+On 12 July 2023, the Batkivshchyna faction registered in the Parliament a draft law «On adoption of a decision on the cultivation/production (cultivation) and other circulation of cannabis plants in Ukraine exclusively through an all-Ukrainian referendum».

-On 15 July 2023, "Batkivshchyna" is the only faction in the Verkhovna Rada of Ukraine that did not vote for draft law No. 7457 on the legalization of marijuana.
+On 15 July 2023, Batkivshchyna became the only faction in the Verkhovna Rada that did not vote for draft law No. 7457 on the legalization of marijuana.
 Tymoshenko said that this law will turn Ukraine into a plantation for the drug business.

-On 18 July 2023 Yulia Tymoshenko from the Batkivshchyna party handed over to military doctors a modern resuscitation vehicle for the needs of the Armed Forces of Ukraine.
+On 18 July 2023, Yulia Tymoshenko handed over a modern resuscitation vehicle for the Armed Forces of Ukraine to military doctors.

-On 1 August 2023, the "Batkivshchyna" faction registered draft law No. 9550 in the Verkhovna Rada of Ukraine, which will allow to triple the allocation of funds for the treatment of wounded Ukrainian soldiers.
+On 1 August 2023, the Batkivshchyna faction registered draft law No. 9550 in the Verkhovna Rada of Ukraine, which will allow to triple the allocation of funds for the treatment of wounded Ukrainian soldiers.

 In September 2023, Batkivshchyna created a Temporary Special Commission (TSC) on the conditions of treatment of wounded soldiers, headed by Yulia Tymoshenko.

-At the end of September 2023, Batkivshchyna brought humanitarian aid for doctors in Toretsk and Pokrovsk, Donetsk region.
+At the end of September 2023, Batkivshchyna brought humanitarian aid for doctors in Toretsk and Pokrovsk, in the Donetsk region.

-On 15 November 2023, "Batkivshchyna" was accepted into the international association of political parties of the Centrist Democrat International.
+On 15 November 2023, Batkivshchyna was accepted into the international association of political parties of the Centrist Democrat International.

-On 25 April 2024, "Batkivshchyna" spoke in the parliament against the introduction of a accumulative pension system based on private pension funds in Ukraine.
+On 25 April 2024, Batkivshchyna spoke in the parliament against the introduction of a accumulative pension system based on private pension funds in Ukraine.

-On 25 April 2024, the "Batkivshchyna" faction submitted to the Verkhovna Rada of Ukraine a resolution on the settlement of the issue of providing consular services to Ukrainians abroad.
+On 25 April 2024, the Batkivshchyna faction submitted to the Verkhovna Rada a resolution on the settlement of the issue of providing consular services to Ukrainians abroad.

-12 July 2024, the Batkivshchyna party handed over 25 trucks with humanitarian aid to the Ukrainian military at the front.
+12 July 2024, Batkivshchyna handed over 25 trucks with humanitarian aid to the Ukrainian military at the front.

-On 23 October 2024, the Constitutional Court of Ukraine considered the submission of the "Batkivshchyna" party regarding the draft law on the land market.
+On 23 October 2024, the Constitutional Court of Ukraine considered the submission of Batkivshchyna regarding the draft law on the land market.
 Party leader Yulia Tymoshenko spoke at the court.

-On 3 December 2024, the Batkivshchyna party prepared a submission to the Constitutional Court of Ukraine and will challenge the laws that deprive the country of sovereignty.
+On 3 December 2024, Batkivshchyna prepared a submission to the Constitutional Court of Ukraine and will challenge the laws that deprive the country of sovereignty.
 In particular, this concerns the formation of the Constitutional Court, the High Council of Justice, the Accounting Chamber of Ukraine, the High Qualification Commission, customs, etc.